-- Suck in your stomach.
-Pull your stomach slightly toward your body for the duration of your walk.
-Take deep breaths and keep a comfortable pace, otherwise you’ll find it challenging to engage your abdominal muscles for your entire walk.
+- Tuck in your stomach.
+Pull your stomach slightly toward your body for the duration of your walk and keep a comfortable pace; it can be challenging to engage your abdominal muscles if you walk too fast.

 If walking isn't for you, try one of these low-impact aerobic exercise options: